Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Surrogates for Deeply Nested Minimization

 \subsection{Bottom-Up Expansion}

 The first option is to expand recursively from the innermost (bottom) nesting level, i.e.\ replacing the subproblem

 with

 which yields a problem with $L-1$ levels.
-Continuing this process yields the following proposition (with a detailed proof in the appendix): \begin{proposition} Let $\bbeta=(\beta_1,\dotsc,\beta_L)$ be positive spacing parameters $\bbeta = (\beta_1,\dotsc,\beta_L)$.
+Continuing this process yields the following proposition: \begin{proposition} Let $\bbeta=(\beta_1,\dotsc,\beta_L)$ be a vector of positive spacing parameters.
 Applying the contrastive surrogate in Def.~\ref{def:surrogates} recursively on Eq.~\ref{eq:deepnested} from the innermost to the outermost level yields the following \emph{global contrastive} objective,

 \end{proposition} We also introduce the free ``energy'' $\cE^{\bbeta}$ and its loss-augmented (``clamped'') counterpart $\hat\cE^{\bbeta}$,

 Hence, $\cL^{\bbeta}(\theta)$ is the difference of the optimal clamped (loss-augmented) and free energies,